-Ryan Turner, now in his fifth year as Artistic Director of Emmanuel Music, brings both talent and heart to his music-making as a conductor, a programmer, and singer.
-Praising his most recent performance of John Harbison’s The Great Gatsby, critics described him as “a thinking man’s conductor” and remarked on his, “Supple, even liquid shaping of phrase, impeccable technique and truly refreshing communication of the intimacy of ensemble playing.”
-Born in 1972 and raised in El Paso, Texas, Mr. Turner attended Southern Methodist University in Dallas.
-He arrived in Boston in 1995 to continue his studies at the Boston Conservatory.
+Ryan Turner, now in his seventh year as Artistic Director of Emmanuel Music, brings both talent and heart to his music-making as a conductor, programmer, and singer.
+Praising his performance of John Harbison’s The Great Gatsby, critics described him as “a thinking man’s conductor” and remarked on his “supple, even liquid shaping of phrase, impeccable technique and truly refreshing communication of the intimacy of ensemble playing.”
+Raised in El Paso, Texas, Mr. Turner attended Southern Methodist University in Dallas.
+He arrived in Boston in 1995 to continue his studies at The Boston Conservatory.
 He joined Emmanuel Music in 1997 as a tenor soloist and chorus member, making his debut as a guest conductor in 2006.
-Since his appointment as Artistic Director, Mr. Turner has programmed and conducted over one hundred fifty Bach cantatas, the Bach St John Passion, B Minor Mass and Christmas Oratorio, and major works and operas by Stravinsky, Mozart, Handel, and John Harbison.
-A champion of new music, Ryan Turner has programmed and premiered the works of composers John Harbison, James Primosch, Brett Johnson, and Ben Hogue.
+Since his appointment as Artistic Director, Mr. Turner has programmed and conducted over 150 Bach cantatas, the Bach St. John Passion, Mass in B minor and Christmas Oratorio, and major works and operas by Stravinsky, Mozart, Handel, and John Harbison.
+A champion of new music, Ryan Turner has programmed and premiered the works of composers John Harbison, James Primosch, Brett Johnson, and Ben Houge.